MinaSystemsNYPL/wizard-documentation/docs/actions/repo_depot.md

 ## Use
 ### Repo Check:
-- This tool is primarily used to download any image from the repository to check for file integrity, and Repository access
+- This tool is used to download any image from the repository to check for file integrity, and Repository access